LaBiOmicS/slides/slides/galaxy/content-hands2.md

 - No site do NCBI:
   - digite o número de projeto "PRJNA79809" no campo ao lado de **All Databases**
   - Clique em Search
-  - Selecione o projeto exibido: **GENE-counter: a computational and statistical pipeline for assessing RNA-Seq data for genome-wide expression differences**
+  - Selecione o projeto: **GENE-counter: a computational and statistical pipeline for assessing RNA-Seq data for genome-wide expression differences**

 ====